14 min reading Tue May 24 2022

 Wildcard domains present

 Wildcard domains present additional challenges and opportunities for subdomain enumeration.
 Because they allow any subdomain to be accessed, they make it more difficult to identify valid subdomains that are actually in use.
 However, because every subdomain can be accessed, this also provides a window of opportunity for attackers to find previously unknown vulnerabilities or access sensitive data.
 As such, it is important for organizations to carefully manage their wildcard domains and ensure that no unused subdomains remain exposed.
-A telltale resides in wildcard ssl certificate.
+A telltale resides in a wildcard SSL certificate.
 A wildcard certificate is a digital certificate that is applied to a domain and all its subdomains.
 Wildcard notation consists of an asterisk and a period before the domain name.
 Secure Sockets Layer (SSL) certificates often use wildcards to extend SSL encryption to subdomains.
-When such a wildcard is noted on the certificate level chances are that you'll find a bunch of sub domains below it.
+When such a wildcard is noted on the certificate level chances are that you'll find a bunch of subdomains below it.